spdk/spdk/test/vhost/test_plan.md

 #### Filesystem integrity
 - runs SPDK with 1 VM with 1 NVMe device attached.
 - creates a partition table and filesystem on passed device, and mounts it
-- runs Linux kernel source compilation
+- 1GB test file is created on mounted file system and FIO randrw traffic (with enabled verification) is run
-- Tested file systems: ext2, ext3, ext4, brtfs, ntfs, fat
+- Tested file systems: ext4, brtfs, ntfs, xfs
 - runs against vhost scsi and vhost blk

 #### Windows HCK SCSI Compliance Test 2.0.